figtools/figgy.docs/docs/index.md

 don’t ask yourself, “What secrets passed through Bill that we need to rotate now?”

 ---
+#### Easily manage and maintain least privilege
+Figgy makes it easy to give both users and applications, the exact amount of access they need and nothing more.
+Figgy's primary features are designed to make it easy to scalably maintain and enforce least privilege.
+By following Figgy best practicies you can easiliy maintain appropriate access for users and services while keeping your IAM policies short and sweet.

+---
 #### Maximum visiblity & resiliency
 Figgy maintains a history of every event that has ever occurred in your configuration store since the day you installed Figgy.
 Know what happened, where, when, and by who.
 Then, roll back any configuration,